deda9/Morning/README.md

 ### Setup
-1- move the morning.sh into your hope
+1- move the morning.sh into your home directory
 ```Shell
 mv morning.sh $HOME
 ```